 I am a solidly average runner

-My name is Megan and I have been running for 20 years non-professionally.
-I do it because it keeps me healthy and sane and serves as an outlet for life’s fluctuations.
+My name is Megan and I have been a runner for about 20 years.
+I do it because it keeps me healthy and sane and serves as an outlet for life’s frustrations.
 I also love the journey.
-Exploring a new city through trails and sidewalks, you’ll find all variations on ways to live and you come upon countless beautiful landscapes.
+Exploring a new city via trails and sidewalks one can find all variations of ways to live life and come upon countless beautiful landscapes.
 I am forever looking forward to whatever silent, secluded neighborhood or waterfall is just ahead.

 The Way – Since I am a journeyer I find myself on trails, urban and forested, and trails often quit without warning.
 Thus I have come upon a need: I am setting out to track the trails I know and document how to stay on these trails.
 I’ll also document interesting new kinds of runs or events that I do, interesting data that I come across, and things I have learned about running over the years.
 Not as a professional, just as an experienced runner.
 As time goes on, I will look to you to help document new trails and lost way-points, for I cannot trek all the world.